 Glossary of Orthodontic Terms1

-appliances – Any device, attached to the teeth or removable, designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after braces are removed.
+appliances – Any device used by an orthodontist, attached to the teeth or removable, designed to move the teeth, change the position of the jaw, or hold the teeth.

 archwire – The metal wire that is attached to the brackets and used to move the teeth.